 HISBE is a social enterprise and as a community interest company (CIC) has impact embedded into its governance and financing structure as well as through its operations and activities.

-HISBE does not make big pay-outs to shareholders or directors, instead it puts money back into making the prices fair for customers.
+HISBE does not make big pay-outs to shareholders or directors, instead it puts money back into making the prices fair for customers and paying suppliers fairly.